Edit Blog Post

 Our hosts at the Cafe Nomad in Sidi Ifni embellished our billl for dinner with an original drawing depicting us cycling through the desert past cactus and camels.

-well as a decent restaurant of its own.
+as a decent restaurant of its own.
 The hotel's Spanish name is a reflection of Sidi Ifni's history as one of Spain's longest-held military outposts in Morocco, evidenced by the inactive airfield and the ruins of an elaborate naval port south of town that was finally abandoned when Spain ceded this enclave back to Morocco in 1969.
 The original cathedral - now repurposed as a courthouse - the crumbling consulate, lighthouse and numerous other 30's-era Art Deco buildings reinforced the Spanish colonial flavor of the town so much more vividly than, say, modern-day Casablanca, that we half-expected to see Humphrey Bogart emerge from one of the cafes on the main square.

 As has happened so often on this trip, one day turned into two in Sidi Ifni as we began to regret how much time we'd "frittered away" in Mirleft when this place was really so much more interesting in its own right.
-True, it was somewhat mobbed by the French camping-car crowd, and some sections of the beach were filthy, but the other long swath of deserted beach, the period architecture, and intriguing spectacles like the nightly convocation of strollers and families on the abandoned airfield, made
+True, it was somewhat mobbed by the French camping-car crowd, and some sections of the beach were filthy, but the other long swath of deserted beach, the period architecture, and intriguing spectacles like the nightly convocation of strollers and families on the abandoned airfield, made it

 All vehicles yield to sheep